 - What are my delivery options?

-You can choose to either pick-up your order on release at the Royal Alberta Museum (Edmonton, Alberta) or to have your order shipped on release.
+You can choose to either pick-up your order at the Royal Alberta Museum Shop (Edmonton, Alberta) or to have your order shipped to you.

 We offer Canada-wide shipping for a flat-fee of $12, plus $3 per additional copy.
 For orders of 5 books or more, the shipment fee is capped at $24.
 All shipments will be carried and delivered by Canada Post.

 - Do you ship internationally?